fimbullinter/wotan/docs/writing-rules.md

         const cb = (node: ts.Node) => {
             // when we find AnyKeyword, we know this can only occur in type nodes if (node.kind === ts.SyntaxKind.AnyKeyword) {
-                // we add a failure from the start of the keyword until the end
+                // we add a finding from the start of the keyword until the end
-                // note that we don't provide any fix, since we cannot safely replace 'any' without possibly introducing type errors this.addFailureAtNode(node, "Type 'any' is forbidden.");
+                // note that we don't provide any fix, since we cannot safely replace 'any' without possibly introducing type errors this.addFindingAtNode(node, "Type 'any' is forbidden.");
             }
             // continue visiting child nodes
             ts.forEachChild(node, cb);